JaisinhBhosale9712/sun_spot_analyzer_app/README.md

 1.)
 To Run or Use the app there are two ways -

-A.) The Swaggerhub way using deployed appliocation
+A.) The Swaggerhub way using deployed application

 -   Use the deployed application to AWS url - http://sunspotanalyzer-env.eba-7wpjmwpx.eu-central-1.elasticbeanstalk.com/sun-spot-analyser-api/